Martin Sostre: Biography

 I taught continually - giving out pamphlets free to those who had no money.
 I let them sit and read for hours in the store.
 Some would come back every day and read the same book until they finished it.
 This was the opportunity I had dreamed about - to be able to help my people by increasing the political awareness of the youth.

+After a series of race-related riots in the Cold Springs neighborhood where the Afro-Asian Book Shop was located, a neighboring tavern caught fire and many of the store's books were destroyed by the water the firefighters used to put it out.

-Sostre and his coworker, Geraldine Robinson, were arrested at his bookstore on July 14, 1967.
+That same year, Sostre and his coworker, Geraldine Robinson, were arrested at his bookstore on July 14, 1967.
 Sostre was charged with "with illegal sale and possession of narcotics, inciting a riot, arson, resisting arrest, and assault" and Robinson with "selling narcotics and interfering with an arrest".
 Of Sostre's charges:

 Authorities accused Sostre of conducting $15,000 in weekly drug sales and using his basement to manufacture and distribute Molotov cocktails.
 Narcotics Assistant Chief of Detectives Michael Amico claimed to have motion picture evidence of drug sales and portrayed Sostre as a violent drug trafficker distributing 'bombs to hoodlums.'
 By the time of his trial the following year, the arson and riot charges were dropped, the motion picture footage could not be found, and the drug charges were reduced to a single $15 bag of heroin supplied by a police informant who later recanted his testimony.

 Sostre would eventually be sentenced to up to 41 years by an all-white jury.
-These charges were later proven to be fabricated as part of a COINTELPRO program.
+These charges were later proven to be fabricated as part of a COINTELPRO program, and the key witness used in the trial later recanted his testimony.